About fair trading enforcement and processes

 The court can also void, vary or refuse to enforce the terms of a contract.

 An adverse publicity order would require the business to:

-- disclose to specific people (such as their customers) about the nature of their breaches
+- disclose to specific people (e.g. their customers) about the nature of their breaches

 - publish an advertisement (at their own expense) to warn the general public.